riyaahlawat/riyaahlawat/README.md

 # 🌟 Hello there, I'm Riya Ahlawat. 👋

+### "One man's 'magic' is another man's engineering." - Robert A. Heinlein
-#### Tech explorer seeking to create real-life impact through innovative projects. 🔥
+#### Tech-enthusiast passionate about learning and craeting innovative projects. 🔥

 - 💡 BTech CSE-AI Sophomore @ IGDTUW, Delhi.

 - ⚡ Proficient in C++, Python, Java, HTML, CSS, Javascript, and more.